ibm-cloud-docs/cis/javascript-detections.md

 ## Enable JavaScript detections
 {: #enable-javascript-detections}

-For no-cost Trial plans (Bot Fight Mode), JavaScript detections are automatically enabled and cannot be disabled.
+For no-cost Trial plans (Bot Fight Mode), JavaScript detections are automatically enabled and can't be disabled.

 For all other plans (Super Bot Fight Mode and Bot Management for Enterprise), JavaScript detections are optional.
 To adjust your settings, go to **Security > Bots**.